dheeraj-blinds/docker-Task/README.md

 ![Image description](https://github.com/dheeraj-blinds/docker-Task/blob/master/gabbar-front-end.PNG)

-add a product to cart go top the cart page and place order, you will be redirected to orders page.
+add a product to cart go to the cart page and place order, you will be redirected to orders page.

 ![result](https://github.com/dheeraj-blinds/docker-Task/blob/master/orderls-list.PNG)